webosose/website/content/en/docs/guides/setup/bring-up-guides/bringing-up-jetson-nano.md

     - `sd<xN>` denotes the device name of the MicroSD card, where `x` is a character and `N` is a number suffix.
     - For `dd` command, you must pass `sd<x>` (`x` is the same as the `x` in the above) to the `of` operand. `sd<X>` indicates the mass storage device, not the partition.

-If the flashing succeeds, plug the MicroSD card into the target device.
+If the flashing succeeds, remove the MicroSD card from the PC and insert the card into your target device.

 ## Configuring Extra Setup

-At this monent, if you turn on the target device,  none of the peripheral devices (touch display, keyboard, and mouse) are functional.
+At this moment, if you turn on the target device, none of the peripheral devices (touch display, keyboard, and mouse) are work.
 To use the peripheral devices and other useful features, you need to set up extra configurations.

 ### Establishing a Serial Connection

+{{< note >}}
+If you use a router, you can skip this step.
+Go to [Enabling Graphic Interfaces](#enabling-graphic-interfaces).
+{{< /note >}}

 Since you cannot use keyboard on the target board yet, you have to establish a serial connection between the host machine and the target device.